How to Configure Static Routing in Cisco Packet Tracer

 In this article, after explaining what Static Routing is and how it works, we will configure routing in a small network environment.

 If the network environment consists of several Routers, it is recommended that you use static routes for routing.
-This is because when routers are configured with Dynamic Routing, they run slower in performance.
-However, in a small network environment, we can manually add routes to make the routers more efficient.
+When routers are configured with dynamic routing, they work slower in terms of performance.
+However, in a small network environment, we can make routers work more efficiently by manually adding routes.

-You need to manually configure this type of routing.
-However, in a growing network, it would be difficult to do this, so you can use one of the dynamic routing types.
+You need to configure this routing type manually compared to others.
+However, since it will be challenging to perform this process in a growing network, you can use the appropriate dynamic routing type.

 Now, to add a static route to your routers with Cisco Packet Tracer, follow the steps below.